mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

   CreatedEvent,
   OpenedEvent,
   ReservedEvent,
-  UnattendedEvent
+  UnattendedEvent,
-} from '../events/Event';
+} from "../events/Event";

 // Value objects
-import { TimeSlot } from '../valueObjects/TimeSlot';
+import { TimeSlot } from "../valueObjects/TimeSlot";

 // Interfaces
-import { SlotDTO, Status } from '../../interfaces/Slot';
+import { SlotDTO, Status } from "../../interfaces/Slot";
-import { Repository } from '../../interfaces/Repository';
+import { Repository } from "../../interfaces/Repository";
-import { Dependencies } from '../../interfaces/Dependencies';
+import { Dependencies } from "../../interfaces/Dependencies";
-import { ReserveOutput } from '../../interfaces/ReserveOutput';
+import { ReserveOutput } from "../../interfaces/ReserveOutput";
-import { MetadataConfigInput } from '../../interfaces/Metadata';
+import { MetadataConfigInput } from "../../interfaces/Metadata";
-import { Event } from '../../interfaces/Event';
+import { Event } from "../../interfaces/Event";
-import { DomainEventPublisherService } from '../../interfaces/DomainEventPublisherService';
+import { DomainEventPublisherService } from "../../interfaces/DomainEventPublisherService";
-import { VerificationCodeService } from '../../interfaces/VerificationCodeService';
+import { VerificationCodeService } from "../../interfaces/VerificationCodeService";

 // Errors
-import { MissingDependenciesError } from '../../application/errors/MissingDependenciesError';
+import { MissingDependenciesError } from "../../application/errors/MissingDependenciesError";

 /**
  * @description Acts as the aggregate for Slot reservations (representing rooms and